serenorg/serendb/test_runner/README.md

     client.timeline_detail(tenant_id=tenant_id, timeline_id=timeline_id)
 ```

-All the test which rely on NeonEnvBuilder, can check the various version combinations of the components.
+All the test which rely on SerenDBEnvBuilder, can check the various version combinations of the components.
 To do this yuo may want to add the parametrize decorator with the function fixtures.utils.allpairs_versions()
 E.g.